 As with any technology, there is a learning curve involved in using a conferencing platform as your performance space.

 In order to produce the best possible experience for participants and audience alike, you’ll want to anticipate any issues that might arise before the digital curtain goes up.
 This is, after all, live theatre...and the unexpected can happen!
 If you’ve taken advantage of your tech rehearsal and familiarized yourself with your tools, you’ll be prepared for even a 21st-century challenge.

 Keep in mind, too, that virtual production is generally not a great solution for live musicals.
 The often uncontrollable differences between your performers’ individual devices and data speeds aren’t typically noticeable in a spoken scene unless you are doing a show that depends on precision timing for comedic or dramatic effect.
 Once you add singing into the mix, a little bit of lag becomes a major issue.

-If your cast is unable to perform in the same space and you have committed to producing a musical, you will need to record the performance feeds separately before the “live” event, edit them together, and then stream that edited feed through your production platform at showtime.
+If your cast is unable to perform in the same space and you have committed to producing a musical, you will need to record the performance feeds separately before the “live” event, edit them together, and then stream that edited feed through your online production platform at showtime.

 Things to consider

 Everyone involved in your performance should have good WiFi connectivity (especially the host).
 Without it, not only can your production quality suffer but your stress levels as a director/producer will skyrocket.
 Trust us on this one.

 In a virtual performance running on Zoom technology, you have the option to select the audience's view of your performance.
 Do you want them to see each speaker, one at a time, or to watch your entire cast at once in gallery view?
 Or, do you want to get creative and change the view at different points in the show?
 With creativity and practice, it's possible to direct inside of Zoom in a simplified, but similar way to how you would direct in a more production-specific tool.

 Equipment & Tech Requirements